Aylostera fiebrigii

-Rebutia fiebrigii, the orange crown cactus or flame crown, is a species of flowering plant in the cactus family that is native to exposed rocky plateaux in the Bolivean Andes, at altitudes of 2100-4000 m above sea level.
+Aylostera fiebrigii, the orange crown cactus or flame crown, is a species of flowering plant in the cactus family that is native to exposed rocky plateaux in the Bolivean Andes, at altitudes of 2100-4000 m above sea level.
 It consists of a solitary ball some 15 cm in diameter, covered in tubercles and silky hairs, with brilliant orange daisy-like flowers.
 In time these balls multiply to form mounds.

 A highly ornamental plant, this is a popular subject for cultivation in a well-drained, dry, sheltered location with plenty of sunlight, which does not freeze in winter.
-The cultivars ‘Donaldiana’ and the smaller ‘Muscula’ (‘Little Mouse’) have gained the Royal Horticultural Society’s Award of Garden Merit.